-31 Segment information
+32 Segment information

-The Group's business activities in current financial year are primarily derived from revenues and expenses related to property division.
-In previous financial year, the Group had disposed its hotel operations in Sydney, Australia.
-Therefore, the Group's only reportable segment is property division in the current financial year ended 31 March 2024.
+The Group's business activities are primarily derived from revenues and expenses related to property division.
+The Group's only reportable segment is property division in the financial year ended 31 March 2025 and 31 March 2024.